desai-nisarg/library/egyptian_fruit_bat/README.md

 ### The Egyptian fruit bat dataset - mini

 This is a smaller version of the dataset above.
-It
+It consists of only labels assigned with high confidence and centers on emitters.
+It included 1000 calls per emitter.

 The zip file for this dataset is